FernLab/cookiecutter-pypackage-fork/docs/prompts.rst

 github_username
     Your GitHub username.

+gitlab_group_or_username
+    The GitLab group name or the user name where the repository will be created in.

+gitlab_subgroup_name
+    The GitLab subgroup name (if any) where the repository will be created in.

 project_name
     The name of your new Python package project.
 This is used in documentation, so spaces and any characters are fine here.